 - 1. Peel and slice a couple of ripened bananas. - 2.
-Place them on a cookie sheet in a single layer and freeze for two hours. - 3.
-Blend the fruit in a food processor or blender, scraping the mixture off the sides when it sticks, until it has a smooth, custardy consistency. - 4.
+Place them on a cookie sheet in a single layer and freeze for two hours. - Blend the fruit in a food processor or blender, scraping the mixture off the sides when it sticks, until it has a smooth, custardy consistency. - 4.
 Serve immediately.
-Experiment with different flavors by adding in peanut butter, hazelnut butter or fresh berries.
-Eat it plain or spread over graham crackers for an open-faced ice cream sandwich.
+Experiment with different flavors by adding in peanut butter powder, or fresh berries.